Hashlemon/django/README.md

 Bio
 ---
 A cheerful person from Belarus.
 Ready to study and create cool stuff using the latest available JS, CSS and HTML features.
-As a member of start-up team at Svetlogorsk Bleached Pulp Mill (2016-2019) have a strong technical knowledges.
+As a member of start-up team at Svetlogorsk Bleached Pulp Mill (2016-2019) have strong technical knowledges.
 Currently working as an operator using "DCS Honywell" software on a daily basis.
 I've been studying at European Humanities University and Minsk State Linguistic University (distantly) took some soft-skills such as English, ability to work with information and write academical essays.
 Now I'm on my way changing the career.
 I sure that my dream to become a front-end developer will soon come true.

 List of competencies
 --------------------